redhat-cop/infra.platform_configuration/roles/dispatch/README.md

 ## Description

-An Ansible Role to run all roles in the ansible.gateway_configuration collection.
+An Ansible Role to run all roles in the infra.platform_configuration collection.

 ## Variables